yoakiyama/yoakiyama.github.io/_pages/about.md

 Prior to starting my PhD, I was a Computational Associate in the [Getz lab](https://getzlab.org/ "Getz Lab Website") at the Broad Institute of MIT and Harvard from 2020-2023.
-My research focused on the genetic control of protein regulation and the dysregulation of  DNA repair in cancer.
+There, I studied the genetic control of protein regulation and the dysregulation of  DNA repair in cancer.
 Before joining the Getz lab, I graduated from Williams College, where I worked with Professor Tom Murtagh to design and